Actindo-AG/Documentation/Channels/Integration/01e_Magento2.md

 - A Magento 2 account has been created.
 - The user has administrator rights in Magento 2.
+- In the Magento 2 account, the *Allow OAuth Access Tokens to be used as stand-alone Bearer tokens* drop-down list in the *Consumer Settings* has been set to **Yes**.
+To do this, go to Stores > Configuration > SERVICES > OAuth > Consumer Settings.
+Bear in mind that the Magento version must be 2.4.4.
 - The *Magento 2* plugin has been installed.

-> [Info] For the *Omni-Channel* module version 4.1.0 or higher, the *Magento 2* plugin is required in at least version 1.0.0.
+> [Info] For the *Omni-Channel* module version 4.1.0 or higher, the *Magento 2* plugin is required in at least version 4.0.0.

-[comment]: <> (Stimmt das so?
-In Platform Manager bis Magento 2 1.1.1 Version und Magento 2 B.B.
-1.0.0 verfügbar.
-Pre-releases 1.1.2 und 1.2.0)

 #### Procedure